michaelemery/staticanalysis/results/init/checkerframework.md

 Results can be replicated using an interactive terminal from the [michaelemery/staticanalysis](https://cloud.docker.com/u/michaelemery/repository/docker/michaelemery/staticanalysis) Docker repository.
 Copy the docker command(s) provided with each test result, and paste them into your interactive Docker session.

+Pull or update your Docker instance with; `docker pull michaelemery/staticanalysis`

 Start a Docker interactive session with; `docker run -it --rm michaelemery/staticanalysis`

 #### run junit tests from docker